 Best in Televisions – Runner Up

-Samsung Dual-View TV: Two Displays at same time, Full Screen.
+Samsung Dual-View TV: Two Displays at the same time, Full Screen.
 This year at CES, Korean giants like LG and Samsung outshined others.

 Best in Motion Sensors

 Tobii Rex: Out of many motion sensors unveiled and showcased at CES, the best one was Tobii Rex.
-You stare at screen, stare at an app, press the delete key and it opens the very app you were staring at.
+You stare at the screen, stare at an app, press the delete key and it opens the very app you were staring at.
 Cool!
-Unfortunately it’s very expensive and compatible with windows 8 only.
+Unfortunately, it’s very expensive and compatible with windows 8 only.

 Best in Motion Sensors – Runner Up